ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  * board_common: Add Notion of Board has bus manifest
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Runtime external SPI4 detection to support pmw3901 added.

 ## Commit #626
 ### Hash